apiflask/apiflask/README.md

 - When creating an application instance, use `APIFlask` instead of `Flask`.
 - When creating a blueprint instance, use `APIBlueprint` instead of `Blueprint`.
 - The `abort()` function from APIFlask (`apiflask.abort`) returns JSON error response.
-- The view class should be registered with the `route` decorator.

 For a minimal Flask application: